flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - hypothesis integration
         - some frustration with the hypothes.is API
     - syndicates to social media with a permalink
-    - does not require many tools
+    - does not require many tools, trying to cut down on the number of moving pieces always

 ## 2023-03-01